ctcuff/MotionPy/README.md

 A motion detection system for a Raspberry Pi 3 along with an Android app to control it.

 ### How does it work?
 There is a distance sensor attatched to the Raspberry Pi that reads a fixed distance at a set interval, for example, 120 cm every 0.02 seconds.
-When that distance gets lower than a certain threshold (40 cm in this project), the Pi captures an image, uploads it to Dropbox, and then uses FirebaseCloudMessaging to send a notification containing a timestamp and image url to your phone.
+When that distance gets lower than a certain threshold (40 cm in this project), the Pi captures an image, uploads it to Firebase Storage, and then uses Firebase Cloud Messaging to send a notification containing a timestamp and image url to your phone.
 In order for the phone to send messages to the Raspberry Pi, I set up a Heroku server running Flask to listen for web requests.
 The route that listens for requests is protcted by a server key that you'll need to generate (to prevent random access).
 When it gets a command, that command is sent to the Raspberry Pi.

 ### Required parts
 1) [Raspberry Pi 3](https://www.adafruit.com/product/3775?gclid=Cj0KCQjw7sDlBRC9ARIsAD-pDFraBQQclP4U5d4Z5qLc5kEgVZE71GuaBx1SW1VR0xpsSzxjjSjf1ycaAuubEALw_wcB)